rambodazimi/Binarize-CUDA-OCR-Enhancement/README.md

      - `image`: NumPy array representing the image.
      - `threshold`: Binarization threshold.
    - Output: Binarized image.
+   - The binarization process is applied to each pixel in the image.
+For RGB images, the function converts each pixel to grayscale intensity using the formula intensity = 0.299*R + 0.587*G + 0.114*B.
+   -  Then, it compares the grayscale intensity with the specified threshold and sets the pixel value accordingly.
+   -  The result is a binary image where pixels are either set to 255 (white) or 0 (black) based on the grayscale intensity and the specified threshold.

 4. **binarize_all(image_np_arrays)**
    - Description: Applies binarization to all the images in the dataset and saves the result in the output directory.